 We respect buyers are leery of purchasing homes in the affected region.
 We hear often from buyers.
 However, CCACB was founded to help raise awareness about this issue and support current victims.
 As an entirely volunteer run group, CCACB must remain focused on current owners.
 If you are a buyer, our only advice is: Do your research.
 We can provide no information or lists regarding affected homes, neighborhoods, builders or other identifiers to safeguard your home purchase.
 You will need to work with experts to research whatever information exists on the construction of your perspective home.
 If you have concerns, you may want to pursue core testing prior to purchase.
 You may also want to contact the Connecticut Association of Realtors for advice.

 As stated above, Realtors also are not in possession of a "list" of homes or neighborhoods with known crumbling basements.
 The only official list that we know of is at the Department of Consumer Protection who maintains a list of homeowners who have filed a complaint regarding a crumbling foundation.
 This list is protected from disclosure under the Freedom of Information Act for seven years.
-So this leaves a prospective buyer in the unique situation of doing their own research and engaging the services of a buyer’s agent to assist them in ferreting out the history and facts about a property.
+This leaves a prospective buyer in the unique situation of doing their own research and engaging the services of a buyer’s agent to assist them in ferreting out the history and facts about a property.

 Where Does a Buyer Start?
 Here is our best advice (as of today) for all buyers looking to purchase a home in Eastern & Central Connecticut